efog/rainmaking.cloud.serverless.circuitbreaker/README.md

 ![Heading](https://assets.rainmaking.cloud/images/kid_wires_bowtie_2_out.png)

-# Implement a Circuit Breaker for AWS Lambda Functions
+# Implement a Circuit Breaker for AWS Lambda Functions using a Terraform Module

 Micro services are bound with challenges.
 Being by nature loosely coupled,  they are, for example, require specific error handling patterns and the circuit breaker is one of them.